mvkvc/reel_hiring_project_elixir/README.md

 ## Purpose

-If you choose to apply for an Elixir Software Engineer job at Reel, you will be asked to complete this project as part of the interview process.
-Your solution to the project will be used as a starting point in our subsequent technical interview.
+If you choose to apply for an Elixir Software Engineer job at Reel, we will ask you to complete this project as part of the interview process.
+We will use your solution to the project as a starting point in our subsequent technical interview.
 The project is intended to be a small representation of the kind of work we do at Reel.

 ## Problem description

-Allow us to set the scene: We receive raw electricity consumption data in a json format from a third party source.
+Allow us to set the scene: We receive electricity consumption data in a json format from a third party source.
 To map this data to our internal consumption data format, we need a parser.
 Your task is to write this parser, as specified in the next section.

 We have set up this project and written a few helper functions so you can focus on developing the parser itself.

 You can spend as much time as you want, but we expect the project to take 2-3 hours to complete.
-You are always more than welcome to reach out to us if something is missing or looks off.
+You are always more than welcome to reach out to us if something needs clarification.

 ## Your task